ibm-cloud-docs/Cloudant/api/cloudant_query.md

 {:codeblock}

 The first part of the JSON query is straightforward to convert to Lucene;
-the test determines whether the `age` field has a numeric value greater than 5.
+the test determines whether the `age` field has a numerical value greater than 5.
 The `{` character in the range expression means that the value 5 is not considered a match.

 To implement the `"twitter": {"$exists":true}` part of the JSON query in Lucene,